 According to United States Department of Transportation data an average of over 60,000 pedestrians are injured in accidents with vehicles in the United States each year.
 The Research and Innovative Technology Administration (RITA) published a study that showed most pedestrian injuries occur at night.

-If you are injured a Clayton County pedestrian accident lawyer at the Law Offices of Shane Smith can review the incident and advise you of your legal rights.
+If you are injured a Clayton County pedestrian accident lawyer at Shane Smith Law can review the incident and advise you of your legal rights.

 According to the Centers for Disease Control and Prevention (CDC), 4,280 pedestrians were killed in 2010 in United States traffic crashes, and another 70,000 pedestrians were injured.
 This averages to one crash-related pedestrian death every 2 hours, and a pedestrian injury every 8 minutes.